 High rent prices and too much student loan debt are holding buyers back.

-Achieving the American Dream of owning a home is something that everyone aspires to reach.
-However, a new survey from NeighborWorks America finds many borrowers are being held back by certain key challenges in their financial outlook.
+The American Dream of owning a home is something that everyone aspires to reach, but many borrowers are being held back.

 - 30% of respondents say they know someone who’s delayed buying a home because of high student loan debt